sixtyandme logo

 If you’re being discounted, try to be lavishly pleasant until doors magically open, sales people roll out the red carpet, and butterflies flutter over the rainbow.
 If that daydream doesn’t work, use your outside voice and demand attention.
 Talk, walk, and stand like the Queen of the Universe and attract respect.
 All you want is acknowledgement that you still matter.

-Remember You are a Valuable Resource of Knowledge and Experience
+Remember You Are a Valuable Resource of Knowledge and Experience

 Think of all the technological, historical, global, and social changes you have witnessed!
 Encourage others to ask about your stories, anecdotes, and memories.
 Or write them in a memoir.
 You grew up during a time when television was new and one of the most popular shows included a mother named June Cleaver who wore pearls and called her son Beaver.
 You survived!